jflorian/doubledog-koji/README.md

 as it could result in unnecessary resource consumption.
 The default is `false`.

+##### `chroot_tmpdir`
+Name of the directory within buildroots that is used for various temporary data by the Koji builder daemon.
+Prior to Koji 1.16, this was hard-coded to `/builddir/tmp`, which created problems with modern versions of mock.
+The default is `/chroot_tmpdir`.

 ##### `debug`
 Enable verbose debugging for the Koji Builder.
 One of: `true` or `false` (default).